 SPHS has been developed for heritage speakers who, although raised in Spanish-speaking communities or households, are not yet fully proficient in Spanish.
 SPHS courses take into account the experiences and influences of bilingual and bicultural upbringing.

-SPHS students are required to attend a group tutoring session once a week in addition to the regular class meetings.
+SPHS students are encouraged to attend a group tutoring session once a week in addition to the regular class meetings.
 Some lower-division and all upper-division courses can fulfill requirements for several majors or departments, such as American studies, education, global economics, language studies, and Latin American and Latino studies.

 Information about these topics can be found under Department of Languages and Applied Linguistics.

 The Office of International Education (OIE) offers programs ranging from four weeks (Summer Session) in Cuernavaca, Mexico to one quarter or one academic year in Buenos Aires; Argentina, Santiago, Chile; San Jose and Monteverde, Costa Rica; Morelia and Monterrey, Mexico, and Cordoba, Madrid, Alcala, Barcelona, and Granada, Spain.
 Generally, students must have completed Spanish 6 or SPHS 6 by the end of the sophomore year to qualify for a junior year abroad.
 Courses taken abroad can, with approval of an adviser, be applied to major requirements.
 For more information, see the OIE web site, (http://oie.ucsc.edu).
 For information on credit applied to a particular major, contact the appropriate department.